moniqueallyson/ENVS-193DS_spring-2025_final/README.md

 Created by Monique Hernandez

-A final that focuses on skills in the following: Research writing, Data visualization, Data analysis, and Affective and exploratory visualizations.
+A final that focuses on skills in the following: Research Writing, Data Visualization, Data Analysis, and Affective and Exploratory Visualizations.

 # Data and file information